One (pronoun): History

-The word one developed from Old English an, itself from Proto-Germanic *ainaz, from PIE root *oi-no-, but it was not originally a pronoun.
-Pronoun one may have come into use as an imitation of French on beginning in the 15th century.
-One's self appears in the mid 1500s, and is written as one word from about 1827.
+The word one developed from Old English an, itself from Proto-Germanic *ainaz, from Proto-Indo-European root *oi-no-, but it was not originally a pronoun.
+The pronoun one may have come into use as an imitation of French on beginning in the 15th century.
+One's self appears in the mid-1500s, and is written as one word from about 1827.

-Confusion with other categories

 Pronoun vs pro-form

 There is a pronoun one, but there is also a noun and a determiner that are often called pronouns because they function as pro-forms.
 Pronoun is a category of words (a "part of speech").
 A pro-form is a function of a word or phrase that stands in for (expresses the same content as) another, where the meaning is recoverable from the context.
 In English, pronouns mostly function as pro-forms, but there are pronouns that are not pro-forms and pro-forms that are not pronouns.

 Examples [1 & 2] show pronouns and pro-forms.
 In [1], the pronoun one "stands in" for "a / the person".
 In [2], the relative pronoun who stands in for "the people".

 Examples [3 & 4] show pronouns but not pro-forms.
 In [3], the interrogative pronoun who does not stand in for anything.
 Similarly, in [4], it is a dummy pronoun, one that does not stand in for anything.
 No other word can function there with the same meaning; we do not say "the sky is raining" or "the weather is raining".

 Examples [5–7] show pro-forms that are not pronouns.
 In [5], did so is a verb phrase, but it stands in for "helped".
 Similarly, in [6], others is a common noun, not a pronoun, but the others stands in for this list of names of the other people involved (e.g., Sho, Alana, and Ali).
 And in [7], one is a common noun.
 This should be clear because, unlike pronouns, it readily takes a determiner (two) and an adjective phrase modifier (small), and because its plural form is the usual -s of common nouns.

 Example [8] is a common noun.
 It's neither a pronoun nor a pro-form.